Six ways to last longer in the sack

-According to a report by The Royal Australian College of General Practitioners (RACGP), premature ejaculation is the most common problem for men during sex, with up to 25% of guys cumming within two minutes of penetration.
+According to a report by The Royal Australian College of General Practitioners (RACGP), premature ejaculation is the most common problem for men during sex, with up to 25 per cent of guys cumming within two minutes of penetration.

 This can impact on a person’s sex life, leading to feelings of inadequacy and insecurity, but the RACGP study suggests that only a small proportion of those affected seek or receive professional help.

 So, whether you’re worried you’re too quick a shooter, or you just want improve your sex life, here a few tried and tested techniques to last longer in the sack.

 Edging (aka biofeedback)

 Grab some lube and prepare to spend a good hour or so bringing yourself to the point of cumming and stopping just before, again and again and again (the lube will prevent any chafing).